Azerbaijan’s drones owned the battlefield in Nagorno-Karabakh — and showed future of warfare

 And then there were the drones.
 Their targets included fortified positions from the 1990s.

-“There were massive losses,” De Waal said.
+“There were massive losses,” de Waal said.
 “Possibly around a third of Armenian tanks have been destroyed.
 That’s obviously been a critical factor in taking all those territories.”

 Unable to match Azerbaijan’s drone power, Armenian forces, demoralized and wracked by covid-19, suffered a series of military calamities.